STUDENT MATINEE FAQ

 WHAT DO YOU OFFER FOR STUDENTS WITH SPECIAL NEEDS?

 WHAT DO I DO IF I WOULD LIKE MY STUDENTS TO EAT LUNCH AT THE OVERTURE CENTER?

 Notify the Student Matinee Coordinator right away!
-Fill out the Overture Lunch Reservation document and submit to the Overture Center and Student Matinee Coordinator.
+Fill out the Overture Lunch Reservation document.
 Due to limited space in the Overture, we strongly encourage you to complete this form early.
 We advise that each classroom’s lunches be brought in a large box so that they can be easily offloaded and transported upon your arrival to Overture Center.
 They will be held from you until your release after the performance.
 Alternatively, the Capitol Lawn is just a block away and provides an excellent, no-hassle outdoor lunch venue (weather permitting!).

 WE ARE MAKING A FULL DAY TRIP.
 WHAT ELSE IS THERE TO DO?